allora-network/allora-chain/README.md

 ## Run a validator

+You can refer to the Allora documentation for detailled instructions on [running a full node](https://docs.allora.network/docs/running-a-full-node) and [staking a validator](https://docs.allora.network/docs/stake-a-validator).

-1. run and sync a full allorad node, follow [the instructions]()
+1. Run and sync a full Allora node following [the instructions](https://docs.allora.network/docs/running-a-full-node).

 2. Wait until the node is fully synced

-Verify that your node has finished synching and it is caught up with the network
+Verify that your node has finished synching and it is caught up with the network:

 `curl -so- http://localhost:26657/status | jq .result.sync_info.catching_up`
 Wait until you see the output: "false"